microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 REVERT;
 ```

-Now, you should get a result of the first ten names, but masking applied.
+Now, you should get a result of the first ten names, but with masking applied.
 Bob has not been granted access to the unmasked form of this data.

 ![](../graphics/names2.png)